Childhood Malnutrition: Help Malnourished Children

 Food Security Crises in the Sahel and Horn of Africa

 The Sahel and Horn of Africa regions in West and East Africa are experiencing the worst food crises in recent years.
 23 million people in 11 countries in the regions are affected by food insecurity and are facing malnutrition.
 Survival of millions of children across the Sahel and the Horn of Africa is threatened by a deadly combination of high food prices, armed conflict and crop failure.

 Child Malnutrition—a Silent Killer

-Malnutrition is the underlying cause of more than 1/3 of all childhood deaths.
+Malnutrition is linked to nearly half of all childhood deaths.
 Prices for basic food like rice, maize, wheat, oil, sugar and salt are skyrocketing, threatening food security, and forcing millions of the world's poorest children into severe malnourishment and starvation.